The Distinctive Rituals and Ceremonies of the Knights of Saint Lazarus

 The Initiation Ceremony: Entering the Order

-Becoming a Knight of Saint Lazarus was not a simple matter of swearing an oath.
+Becoming a Knight of Saint Lazarus was not a simple matter of swearing an oath or receiving a blessing.
 The initiation ceremony was a multi-stage ordeal designed to test the candidate's faith, humility, and willingness to serve the most marginalized members of society.
-These rites were among the most elaborate in the chivalric world, and they set the Lazarites apart from other orders.
+These rites were among the most elaborate in the chivalric world, and they set the Lazarites apart from other orders in profound ways.

 The Vigil and Preparation